Raistlfiren/elastic/README.md

 ### Index Name
 The index name is the name of the index, enough said.

+### Version
+Please specify the correct Elasticsearch version you are running for your cluster.

 ### Index Settings
 The index settings will include any settings that you might want to include for the index.
 You can find more information on configuring this through the Elasticsearch documentation - https://www.elastic.co/guide/en/elasticsearch/guide/current/_index_settings.html